charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 See also figures \ref{fig:myanmar_biodiv-ppl} (combines informations about two independant variables).

 ####Beneficiaries {#sec:beneficiaries}
-The survey conducted highlighted growing interest in the topic of displaying the beneficiaries (*TODO bpb how to Cite Survey results?*).
+The survey conducted highlighted growing interest in the topic of displaying the beneficiaries (*TODO bpb how to Cite Survey results?* section \ref{sec:survey)).
 However, this tasks appears to be very context specific.
 Typically, the displays would aim to quantify and show the beneficaries impact, possibly by subgroups, and often their location in space.
 It is also often of interest to contrast beneficiary distribution in space with service distribution in space.

 Figure \ref{fig:myanmar_forest} highlights depend

-![Combining ES maps with population maps to show people's dependency to ES [@Myanmar16]](../images/Myanmar_people_depend.png){#fig:myanmar_forest} *Ask Stacie*###Interactive maps
+![Combining ES maps with population maps to show people's dependency to ES [@Myanmar16].
+This map results from the multiplication of (1) an objective score map for sediment retention, and (2) a map of the number of people who use surface water for drinking, as provided by the national census.](../images/Myanmar_people_depend.png){#fig:myanmar_forest}
+###Interactive maps

 * [The Mapping portal by Gregg Verutes, developped with Mapbox, and OpenStreetMap](http://www.geointerest.frih.org/NatCap/)
 * [Myanmar Natural Capital: a storytelling approach for a project involving mutiple ecosystem services](http://www.myanmarnaturalcapital.org/en).
 The tools used here are D3.js, leaflet, openStreetMaps, Google Maps and photoshop.
-*
+* [The Nature Conservancy also developed a visualization platform, gathering a suite of web applications based on maps](http://coastalresilience.org/tools/apps/#apps_id|assess-risk|1), aiming to convey and/or simplify ecological concepts, assess risk, identifiy and compare different solutions and scenarios.
+For example, [the coastal resilience in the Gulf of Mexico.](http://maps.coastalresilience.org/gulfmex/)
 ## Comparison of mutiple spatial runs {#sec:compare}
 Runs refers here to different versions of a spatially explicit variable; this section deals about comparing multiple maps expressing the same variable.
 This multiplicity of outputs may correspond to multiple objectives, various scenarios or varying parameters values (i.e sensitivity analysis, this case is further described in section \ref{sec:SA}).
 Summarizing these mutiples spatial model outputs is necessary in applications such as: